 - Then add in raisins, dates, and cinnamon and process into a dough like consistency.

 - Mold dough into your pie dish and set in the fridge until filling is ready.

 - Use your food processor to chop your carrot, pumpkin, and dates into small bits.

 - In your high speed blender add water, persimmons, cinnamon, and nutmeg.
 Slowly add your processed carrot, pumpkin, and dates.

 - Blend until all ingredients is smooth and creamy.
 Pour into pie dish and let it set in the freezer.
 Enjoy!

 - I found it to be much easy to process the carrots, pumpkin, and dates before adding it to the blender.
 Using the vitamix and vitamix plunger helped mix it thoroughly.

-Pumpkin is great if your looking to lose weight, it is high in fiber and keeps you feeling full for longer on fewer calories.
-Like the sweet potato, the carrot and the butternut squash (to name a few), pumpkins boost the antioxidant beta-carotene, which have been known to play a role in cancer prevention.
-The seeds of pumpkins are also known for lowering bad cholesterol, blood pressure and improving heart health.
+Pumpkin is great if you’re looking to lose weight, it is high in fiber and keeps you feeling full for longer on fewer calories.
+Like the sweet potato, the carrot, and the butternut squash (to name a few), pumpkins boost the antioxidant beta-carotene, which has been known to play a role in cancer prevention.
+The seeds of pumpkins are also known for lowering bad cholesterol, and blood pressure, and improving heart health.
 They are also rich in the amino acid tryptophan, which helps in the production of serotonin and in turn improved your mood.
 High in vitamin C, they are great for boosting the immune system.
-Pumpkins are even beneficially after your daily workout.
+Pumpkins are even beneficial after your daily workout.
 They are higher in potassium than a banana, a cup of cooked pumpkin has more potassium, with 564 milligrams than a banana with 422 milligrams.
 Potassium helps restore the body’s balance of electrolytes and keeps muscle functions at their best.